MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-search-transcipts.md

 ## Overview

-As an agent, you communicate with customers to resolve issues.
+As an agent, you can communicate with customers to resolve issues.
 All those conversations are stored as transcripts in Omnichannel for Customer Service app.
-When you want to find any details from the transcript, you can search for them.
+When you want to find any details from the transcripts, you can search for them.

 ## Search details in transcripts